Modern slavery, migrant abuse expected to surge

 Organisations could be forced to take action if they become aware of modern slavery or worker exploitation.

-Workplace Relations and Safety Minister Michael Woods said he was working with advisers including former Air New Zealand chief executive Rob Fyfe on the initiative.
+Workplace Relations and Safety Minister Michael Wood said he was working with advisers including former Air New Zealand chief executive Rob Fyfe on the initiative.

 Consultation on the proposals opened today and submissions can be made on MBIE's website until June 7, 2022.